SOUTHAMPTON — In their final Group K game, all Southampton needed was a win or a 0-0 draw to advance to the UEFA Europa League knockout stage.

 As the game wore on the nerves hit Saints hard and Romeu gave the ball away in the 79th minute and Be’er Sheva dealt the hammer blow.

 Late on Van Dijk scored a deflected effort right at the start of injury time to make it 1-1 and Saints needed just one more goal to advance at Be’er Sheva’s expense.
-However, their big chance came and went as James Ward-Prowse‘s perfect cross to the back post found Yoshida which he somehow headed inches wide.
+However, their big chance came and went as James Ward-Prowse‘s perfect cross to the back post found Yoshida but the Japanese defender somehow headed inches wide.

-Game.
-Set.
-Match.
-Southampton has a lot of soul searching to do as they rested key players throughout their first-ever foray into the Europa League group stage and paid the price.
+Southampton have a lot of soul searching to do as they rested key players throughout their first-ever foray into the Europa League group stage and paid the price.